twiddlingbits/twr-wasm/docs/api/api-c-general.md

 # C API - General
 ## Overview
-This sections describes the "general" tiny-wasm-runtime functions available that don't fit neatly into another category (such as standard C library functions, Draw 2D functions, etc.)
+This sections describes the "general" twr-wasm functions available that don't fit neatly into another category (such as standard C library functions, Draw 2D functions, etc.)

 These functions often start with "twr_" and are generally found in this include file:

-- `\tiny-wasm-runtime\include\twr-crt.h`
+- `\twr-wasm\include\twr-crt.h`

 ## bzero
 Set a block of memory to zeros.
 Calls `memset(to, 0, count)`.